Stefanos Chaliasos

 PC Member

-• 2024: FC, ISSTA/ECOOP (Tool Demos)
+• 2024: FC, ISSTA/ECOOP (Tool Demos), ACM DeFi

 • 2023: ACM DeFi, POPL (Artifact Evaluation Committee), USENIX Security (Artifact Evaluation Committee), ECOOP (Extended Review Committee & AEC), PLDI (Artifact Evaluation Committee).